craig-coles/tcwp_custom_post_meta/README.md

-This is a super simple class for making custom post meta boxes for your wordpress posts, pages or what have you.
-So if you just want to get stuff done instead of learning how to install a wp plugin, use the wp plugin etc. and you are familiar with wordpress and PHP oop methods then this class is for you!
+THIS IS A WORDPRESS custom post meta class.

-*NOTES: currently this only works on text inputs and checkboxes, but I am working on it so that soon it will be all form inputs
+*NOTES: currently this class only works with text inputs and checkboxes, but I am working on it so that soon it will be all form inputs

 USAGE:
 (this is a class so you need to include it in your page somewhere before you instantiate it)

+example (add this code to functions.php)

 include('TCWPCustomPostMeta.php');